itechodev/itechopdf/readme.md

-# wkhtmltoxcorelib
+# Itechopdf
-wkhtmltoxcorelib  is a dotnet corelibrary around the wkhtmltopdf utility to produce PDF files from HTML.
+Itechopdf  is a dotnet corelibrary around the wkhtmltopdf utility to produce PDF files from HTML.
 You can create multiple pages, cover pages and configurable header and footers using a simple API.

 ## Features
  * Create multiple pages with different configurations.
 This allows you to create cover pages etc.